Pretty Woman: Plot

-Edward Lewis, a powerful corporate raider hailing from New York, acquires and dismantles struggling companies, selling their assets for profit.
-He invites his girlfriend, Jessica, to join him on a business trip, but she grows weary of being at his constant beck and call and decides to end their relationship.
-One night, while leaving a business party in the Hollywood Hills, Edward takes his lawyer's Lotus Esprit sports car and unintentionally finds himself in the city's red-light district on Hollywood Boulevard.
-It is here where he meets Vivian Ward, a prostitute.
-Struggling to operate the manual transmission car, Edward pays Vivian to drive him to the Regent Beverly Wilshire Hotel.
-Impulsively, Edward hires Vivian for the night and, despite initial awkwardness, finds her charming and ultimately has sex with her.
+One night while leaving a business party in the Hollywood Hills, corporate raider Edward Lewis takes his lawyer Philip's Lotus Esprit and finds himself in the red-light district on Hollywood Boulevard, where he meets street walker Vivian Ward.
+Lost and struggling to operate the stickshift car, Edward accepts Vivian's offer to drive him to the Regent Beverly Wilshire Hotel.
+Impulsively, he hires her for the whole night, and despite initial awkwardness, they have sex in his penthouse suite.
+The following day, Edward asks Vivian to stay for the week, as he must attend a series of business events while attempting to acquire Jim Morse's shipbuilding company.
+After negotiating, Edward and Vivian agree on $3,000.
+He also gives her money to buy appropriate clothes.

-The following day, Edward asks Vivian to pose as his girlfriend during a week-long series of business events he must attend while attempting a takeover of James Morse's shipbuilding company.
-Edward offers Vivian $3,000 and a new wardrobe for six days.
-Excitedly, Vivian accepts the offer.
-However, when she tries to shop on Rodeo Drive, she is turned away by a snobbish and rude saleswoman.
-She turns to Barney, the hotel's manager, for assistance.
-He teaches her proper etiquette and helps her purchase a cocktail dress for an important business dinner that evening.
-During the dinner, Edward introduces Vivian to James and his grandson, David.
-The latter is being groomed to take over the company after his grandfather passes away.
-The business meeting does not go well, and James and David are unimpressed by Edward's intentions to purchase and sell their company.
-Edward takes notice of Vivian's transformation and becomes more open with her.
-He reveals details about his personal and business life, including his estranged relationship with his late father, Carter, at the time of his death.
+When Vivian tries to shop on Rodeo Drive, snobbish and rude saleswomen turn her away because of the way she looks.
+She asks hotel manager Barney for assistance.
+He gets store saleslady Bridget to find her a cocktail dress for that evening's business dinner.
+Later, she gets Barney to teach her table etiquette.
+Edward is astounded by Vivian’s transformation.
+At dinner, he introduces Vivian to Morse and his grandson David, who is to take over the company.
+The dinner does not go well, as they are unhappy with Edward's plan to dismantle their company.
+Later, Edward tells Vivian about his personal and business life, including his estranged relationship with his late father.